Annual Grants

 • Be an incorporated not-for-profit community group or organisation.

-• Discuss your idea with the relevant Council Officer
+• Discuss the proposal with the relevant Council Officer before applying.

 • Have no outstanding debts with Hume City Council